nqminds/edgesec/deployment/deb/README.md

 - Add the `--no-pre-clean` to prevent `debuild` from recompiling everything.
   This saves a lot of time during testing.

+Now the deb should exist in the folder above this folder, e.g. `cd ..`.

 #### PBuild

+**WARNING** NOT FULLY TESTED YET

 Install build dependencies